 Smeg Freestanding Ovens

 Smeg is an Italian appliance manufacturer with style.
+Its models of freestanding ovens range in price from $3,000 to $13,000 for its top-of-the-line double ovens.
 It aims to keep up with the latest trends including the black and vintage oven trends.
 It offers both gas and electric freestanding ovens, with some coming in a retro colour scheme.
-Expect a variety of sizes including 90cm, 120cm, 110cm and 150cm, as well as different types of hobs – gas, induction and ceramic.
-The Smeg pyrolytic varieties are also boasted for 90-minute auto-cleaning times.
+Expect a variety of sizes including 90cm, 110cm, 120cm and 150cm, as well as different types of hobs – gas, induction and ceramic, giving you plenty of variety to choose from to suit your household.

 Bosch Freestanding Ovens

 German manufacturing giant Bosch also offers various types of ovens, including freestanding dual fuel, electric and induction cookers.
+Its freestanding ovens start at $2,500 and reach around $5,000 for larger models with more features.
 Bosch is one of the few brands that gives consumers the option between gas for both the oven and cooktop, or a combination of both gas and electricity.
 Its induction cookers are said to be more economical than traditional cooktops, while its gas cookers are claimed to provide faster cooking compared with electric cooktops.
-The freestanding option allows you to choose where to position the oven.